 Apache Druid supports two query languages: Druid SQL and native queries.
 This document describes the SQL language.

-Columns in Druid are associated with a specific data type.
+Druid associates each column with a specific data type.
 This topic describes supported data types in Druid SQL.

-__time column) are treated by Druid as longs, with the value being the number of
+__time column) as LONG, with the value being the number of

 milliseconds since 1970-01-01 00:00:00 UTC, not counting leap seconds.
 Therefore, timestamps in Druid do not carry any

-timezone information, but only carry information about the exact moment in time they represent.
-See the
+timezone information.
+They only carry information about the exact moment in time they represent.
+See

-Time functions section for more information about timestamp handling.
+Time functions for more information about timestamp handling.